September 16th has been a bad day for John Minor’s hometown of Pensacola.

 This is the second time we have had a hurricane on this date.
-This storm surprised us with sustained winds of 105 mph and the wind and surge from what was supposed to be minimal Cat 1 hitting Bay St Louis that ended up stalling as it came ashore as strong category 2 hurricane.
-Wind speeds of 123 MPH were collected after the storm.
+This storm surprised us with sustained winds of 105 MPH and the wind and surge from what was supposed to be minimal Cat 1 hitting Bay St Louis that ended up stalling as it came ashore as a strong Category 2 hurricane.
+Wind gusts of 121 MPH at Fort Morgan and 137 MPH, at an 18m-high tower, at Ingram Bayou were collected after the storm.

 Pensacola is a town of winners and we will be back in shape before the next Blue Angels show.
 Just Watch!

 Read More about the storms of 2021 (CLICK HERE)

 NOAA Storm Report (CLICK HERE)